Felixiose/scMVAE/README.md

 make eval
 ```
 Take a look at `Semester_Project/examples/run.py` for a list of command line arguments.
 For an evaluation run, see `Semester_Project/examples/eval.py`.

+## Replication of experiments

+To replicate our experiments step by step, please have a look at the scripts folder.